Heracraft/blog/content/Why you should hide your sanity studio hostname.md

 ---
 title: Why you should hide your sanity studio hostname
-description: How anyone can gain access to most sanity project data through their studio hostname
+description: How anyone can gain read access to most production datasets through their studio hostname
 date: 2024-12-12T17:31:11+00:00
 draft: true
 ---
 Sanity Studio is a remarkable tool offering dynamic configuration and seamless editorial collaboration.
 But the magic of sanity means a lot of developers overlook some details in the documentation.
-Specifically [this little gotcha](https://www.sanity.io/docs/deployment#ed3cd78ea4eb) concerning sanity's hosted service.
+Specifically [this little gotcha](https://www.sanity.io/docs/deployment#bd4e07db3e37) concerning sanity's hosted service.

 > [!info] Gotcha
 > The `sanity deploy` command works by building the source files in your studio project into static files, which are then uploaded and served from your chosen `sanity.studio` domain.